 Introduction

+Investment professionals have created a myriad of finance products and services to help their clients solve the investment and risk management problems that they face.
+The great variety of products and services reflects the many different problems that their clients face.

+Understanding these products and how they are structured is necessary to appreciate how the investment industry creates value for its clients.
+With this knowledge, investment professionals can better serve their clients, and support personnel can better contribute to the value creation process.

-Investors purchase and hold investment assets when they want to move money from the present to the future.
-These assets may include securities such as stocks, bonds, and warrants or real assets such as gold, railroad cars, and real estate parcels.
-Practitioners collectively call these assets investment vehicles.
+This chapter is about investment vehicles and structures.
+Investment vehicles are the assets that investors use to move money from the present to the future.
+These assets include securities such as stocks, bonds, and warrants, and real assets such as gold, railroad cars, and real estate parcels.
 Many investment vehicles are entities that own other investment vehicles.
 For example, an equity mutual fund is an investment company that owns stocks.

 Investment structure refers to how investors hold their investments and how those investments are managed, that is, it refers to the structure of investment vehicles.
 An equity mutual fund represents one type of investment structure: a pooled investment with undivided interests managed by a professional investment manager.
-Practitioners have developed many other types of investment structures to serve investors with various needs.
+A separate account is another type of investment structure: an investment account that serves a single entity, which may be self-directed or professionally managed.
+Practitioners have developed many types of investment structures to serve investors with various needs.
 They employ these structures to create useful investment vehicles, many of which they construct from other vehicles.

 Investment products are the investment vehicles that the investment industry provides to investors.
 This reading introduces the most important investment products and explains how they are structured, and how those structures serve investors.
-Understanding the products offered to clients in the securities markets and some of the more common structures of those products makes it possible to better understand the dynamics between the firm and its clients, and the kinds of transactions that can happen.
+Understanding these products and how they benefit clients is a primary goal of this curriculum.

 Security market indices play essential roles in the structure, management, and evaluation of most investment products.
 Accordingly, the discussion starts with security market indices.

 Security Market Indices

 A security market index is a series of numbers that show how the value of an asset class or a market for an asset class has changed over time.
 Many indices such as the FTSE 100, the Dow Jones Industrial Average (DJIA), and the Nikkei 225 are widely published.
 Practitioners also create many indices for private use.